ssark/Rails-Directory-API/README.md

 I initially went along with the idea of nesting all of the routes belonging to `Note` under those of `Folder` but this complicated the URL structure to which we sent requests which wouldn't be very developer-friendly.

 ### Why do I use `title`s of folders and notes to identify them in my URLs?
-I decided to get rid of the default `:id` paramater in URLs that Rails gives us upon scaffolding so that the URL structure would be more developer-friendly.
+I decided to get rid of the default `:id` parameter in URLs that Rails gives us upon scaffolding so that the URL structure would be more developer-friendly.
 It's hard to keep track of ids of folders or notes created.
 Another major reason for this choice was that using ids within the URL strucuture would expose the backend i.e. a developer could figure out how many instances of a particular object were created/destroyed based on their object's id number.
-This isn't necessarily harmful but I think hiding one's underlying implementation and data is good practice.
+This isn't necessarily harmful here but I think hiding one's underlying implementation and data is good practice.
 A caveat of this choice though is that all `title`s of folders and notes have to be unique since `title` is now used as the unique identifier.
 I know that `validates :title, uniqueness: true` doesn't _strictly always_ maintain the uniqueness of the `title` in the underlying database, but I think it's good enough for our use here.